victorclee/tovala-front-end/README.md

 Raphaël JavaScript Library turned out to be a lifesaver</br>
 https://dmitrybaranovskiy.github.io/raphael</br>
 https://dmitrybaranovskiy.github.io/raphael/reference.html</br>
-The drag and drop and resize features are done by using this library.
+The drag and drop and resize features are done by using this library.</br>
 I used Raphaël because it's lightweight and it currently supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+

 I wanted to use jscolor for users to pick their own colors, but have yet to fully implement.</br>